NTUST-BMW-Lab/bubbleran/docs/integrations/flexric_osc-odu-l2.md

-FlexRIC BubbleRAN + OSC O-DU L2
+FlexRIC and OSC O-DU L2
 ===